jump to navigation

 Canadian Diamonds Now Featured in Engagement Rings April 9, 2009

-Posted by Jill Renee in : Canadian Diamonds, Press Releases , add a comment
+Posted by Jill Renee in : Canadian Diamonds, Press Releases , 1 comment so far

 Conflict-free diamonds and recycled metal jewelry give shoppers options for Earth Day and every day.